Stable and Unstable operations in Algebraic Cobordism: Algebraic Cobordism and other oriented cohomology theories

 Clearly, $A_*(Z)=A_*(Z_{red})$, and if $Z=\cup_{i=1}^mZ_i$ is the decomposition into irreducible components, then we have an exact sequence:

-More generally, for a closed embedding $S\subset Z$ with the open compliment $U$, we have an excision sequence:
+More generally, for a closed embedding $S\subset Z$ with the open compliment $U$ we have an excision sequence:

+Here (\ref{comp-seq}) follows immediately from (\ref{excsing-seq}), while the latter one can be easily reduced to the case of a projective $Z$ which, in turn, is a simple consequence of the resolution of singularities combined with the usual (smooth) $(EXCI)$ axiom.
+I leave the details of this exercise to the reader.

-A'priori, $A_*(Z)$ for a singular scheme $Z$ is expressed in terms of $A_*$ of infinitely many smooth schemes.
-But Proposition \ref{AbmZ} shows that one can construct a "finite" presentation related to the resolution of singularities.
+A priori, $A_*(Z)$ for a singular scheme $Z$ is expressed in terms of $A_*$ of infinitely many smooth schemes.
+But Proposition \ref{AbmZ} shows that one has a finite presentation related to the resolution of singularities.